Rory80Hz/HBDI/README.md

-# HBDI Assessment Application
+# Brain Dominance Assessment Application

-A React single-page application for conducting Herrmann Brain Dominance Index (HBDI) assessments.
+A React single-page application for conducting Brain Dominance assessments.
 This tool helps users understand their thinking preferences through a series of adjective pair selections.

 ## Features